 When there are no obvious problems with your vision, it is easy to put off a visit to the eye doctor.

-An eye exam at Arizona Eye Institute & Cosmetic Laser Center can catch early warning signs and ensure your eyes stay healthy.
+An eye exam at Arizona Eye Institute & Cosmetic Laser Center in Phoenix, AZ, can catch early warning signs and ensure your eyes stay healthy.

 So what makes regular eye exams so important?